PET scanPositron emission tomography

 A positron emission tomography (PET) scan is an imaging test that uses a radioactive substance called a tracer to look for disease in the body.

-Unlike magnetic resonance imaging (MRI) and computed tomography (CT), which reveal the structure of and blood flow to and from organs, a PET scan shows how organs and tissues are working.
+A PET scan shows how organs and tissues are working.
+This is different thanmagnetic resonance imaging (MRI) and computed tomography (CT), which show the structure of and blood flow to and from organs,

 How the Test is Performed

 A PET scanuses a small amount of radioactive material (tracer).
 The tracer is given through a vein (IV),most oftenon the inside of your elbow.The tracertravels through your blood and collects in organs and tissues.
 This helps the radiologist see certain areasof concernmore clearly.

 You will need to wait nearby as the tracer is absorbed by your body.
 This takes about 1 hour.

 Then, you will lie on a narrow table thatslides into a large tunnel-shaped scanner.
 The PETpicks updetects signals from the tracer.
 A computer changes thesignals into 3-D pictures.
 The images are displayed on a monitor for your doctor to read.

 You must lie still during test.
 Too much movement can blur images and cause errors.

 How long the test takes depends on what part of the body is being scanned.

 You may be asked not to eat anything for 4 - 6 hours before the scan.
 You will be able to drink water.

 - You are afraid of close spaces (have claustrophobia).
 You may be given a medicine to help you feel sleepy and less anxious.